 We affirm that the Church is a fellowship of believers.
 We see the New Testament affirming the Church as a family of equals; all of us are gifted and called to participate in the life and mission of the Church.
 This means we affirm the gifts and calling of both women and men for vocational and lay leadership in our churches and consider all believers, regardless of age, race, gender, sexual orientation, and culture, part of the family.

 We affirm that the Church’s mission is to tell our Story, introduce people to Jesus, and work toward the good of all God has made.
 We are called to follow Jesus, loving God with all that we are and loving all people and creation.
 We think of love as action.
 As we live this out, we invite others to learn, grow, and follow Jesus in community with us.

 We affirm a conscious dependence on the Holy Spirit.
 The Spirit works within and among us to teach us, comfort us, and transform us into those who reflect God’s image.
 The Bible teaches that the Spirit also works through us to bring healing and restoration to what is broken and hurting in our world.
 The Spirit is actively working to draw all people to God.

 We affirm the reality of freedom in Christ.
 United in Christ, we offer freedom to one another to differ on issues of belief or practice where the Bible seems to allow for more than one interpretation of God’s will and purposes.
 This means we uphold a posture of generosity and grace.
 Some of the ways we live this out are by practicing both infant and believer baptism, creating space for honest conversation, and welcoming all people into community with us.

-Our church is currently in its early stages of formation, so for the moment Shannon is our only leader.
-In time, other people will lead alongside her.
+Our church is currently in its early stages of formation, so for the moment Shannon is our only staff member.
+In time, hopefully others will lead alongside her.
 Stay tuned!